 Now I want to use this, along with Dave Ramsey’s mortgage advice for a secret savings trick you won’t even hear from Dave himself.

-So Dave is the ultimate on debt discipline and he recommends that 25% rule for your housing costs instead of the 28% rule as well.
+So Dave is the ultimate on debt discipline and he also recommends the 25% rule for your housing costs instead of the 28% rule.
 Where I disagree with him is Dave recommends only using a 15-year mortgage.

-The idea is that a shorter-term mortgage is going to mean buying a less expensive house because you’re cramming all the mortgage payments into 15 years instead of 30.
-Rates on 30-year mortgages are at record lows but it should be an excuse to spend more money.
+The idea is that a shorter-term mortgage will mean buying a less expensive house because you’re cramming all the mortgage payments into 15 years instead of 30.
+Rates on 30-year mortgages are at record lows, but it should be an excuse to spend more money.

 So ready for that savings hack?
 When you’re talking to the bank or using a mortgage calculator to find out how much that mortgage payment you can afford, how much house that means you can afford, you’re going to look at it on 15-year loan terms.
 You’ll take the monthly mortgage payment you can afford, the one you found using the 25% and 30% rules, you’ll set in the mortgage calculator for a 15-year loan and see what total price you can afford on a home.
 This is your max price for buying a home.

-But the savings hack here is that when you go to get a mortgage, you’re going to be getting a 30-year loan.
+But the savings hack here is that when you go to get a mortgage, you will be getting a 30-year loan.
 If you stay under the max price we saw on that 15-year loan, your monthly mortgage payment is going to be way lower.
 You’ll save hundreds of dollars a month and can invest that money for a higher return to build your nest egg.